MaddyGuthridge/FL-Studio-API-Stubs/README.md

 cannot guarantee your script will work correctly.
 However, it may help you to resolve issues with incorrect function calls when interacting with the API.

+# Important Note

+Currently, these stubs are incomplete.
+Contributions are encouraged, although I'd prefer for people to stick to the style of the existing documentation.

 # Installation

 To avoid module conflicts with other Python projects, it is recommended that you